 - People who are at risk for eating disorders are drawn to athletics.

-unhealthy body image to develop, which may eventually result in an eating disorder.
+- Participation in sports, particularly those who push unhealthy body images such as swimming, gymnastics, and running, may cause an unhealthy body image to develop, which may eventually result in an eating disorder.

 - Sports may increase the cases of disordered eating because of the psychological suppression of hunger through exercise.